missuari/pls-tgnet/tgnet-day2.md

             3.  **Property View:** Click the `Property view` button on the Standard Toolbar or select it from the `View` menu.
 This opens a window that displays all properties of the selected component.
                 *   **Advantages:** Allows simultaneous viewing of the network diagram and component properties, making it ideal for checking input data and calculation results.
                 *   **Tabs:** Three tabs display all data, output data (calculation results), or input data, facilitating efficient review and input.
-            4.  **Format Painter (Page 36):** Located next to the "Push Pin" button on the Standard Toolbar, this tool allows copying data from a source component to target components of the same type.
+            4.  **Format Painter** Located next to the "Push Pin" button on the Standard Toolbar, this tool allows copying data from a source component to target components of the same type.
 It's particularly useful for components with identical parameters.
 Note that some data, such as pipe length, cannot be transferred using the Format Painter.
 The "Push Pin" feature enables repeated use of the Format Painter without re-selecting it.

-*   **4.3 Network Model Validation (Page 36)**
+*   **4.3 Network Model Validation**
     *   **Purpose:** To ensure the integrity of the network model, especially after initial creation or significant modifications.
     *   **Process:** Click the `Validate Network` button on the Simulation Toolbar or select it from the `Simulation` menu.
     *   **Checks Performed:** The validation process checks for: